Airport Parking vs. Uber/Lyft (2026): The Real Cost Math

 And things to factor in on the parking side:

-• Fuel for the round trip drive.
-Drive to and from the airport at the IRS mileage rate (or your actual fuel cost) and add it to the parking fee for the true comparison.
+• Fuel and mileage for the round trip.
+Drive to and from the airport at the 2026 IRS standard mileage rate (roughly 70 cents per mile) or your actual fuel cost, and add it to the parking fee for the true comparison.
+A 25-mile round trip adds about $17.

 • Wear on the car.
-Two airport drives per trip add up over a year.
+Two airport drives per trip add up over a year — included in the IRS rate above if you use it.

 • Time at the lot.
 Off-airport check-in plus the shuttle ride is roughly 15–25 minutes each direction.
-Factor this into your "leave the house" time.
+Factor this into your “leave the house” time and arrival buffer.

 • Tip the shuttle driver.
-A small cash tip for the driver who loads your bags is customary, though not required.
+A small cash tip for the driver who loads your bags is customary at most off-airport lots, though not required.

 • Car-care risk.
 A car sitting outside for 2 weeks faces sun, weather, bird droppings, and battery drain.
 Reputable lots mitigate most of this; covered parking eliminates more (see our Extended-Stay Parking Guide).